 The participants applied each of these 10 items to the envied person they were thinking of in the first part of the study, on a scale of one (not at all) to six (very much).
 Finally, they indicated whether they thought that envied person’s advantage was deserved or undeserved.

-Results: more envy of status than of stuff
+Results: more status envy than “stuff” envy

 The results found that the participants had significantly higher envy ratings for the social condition (having more respect, admiration, or influence) than for the material wealth condition (more money, a nicer house, a fancier car, etc.).